caberger/keycloak/readme.md

 docker compose exec postgres -- pg_dump -U keycloak
 ```

-## Development using a local docker compose database
+## Development using a local docker compose database and keycloak image

 For development it is necessary to build and run the docker images, see Building above